-Our vision is to contribute and educate the entire youths of Nigeria.
+Our vision is to contribute to the education of the entire youths of Nigeria.

 If we are God’s chance to bear this dream to life, then we can!

-For He is more interested in the success of this divine possibility more than we are.
+He is more interested in the success of this divine possibility more than we are.
 And God who has begun this great work in us will complete it.
-So, we can do this beautiful thing through God who strengthen us.
+So, we can do this beautiful thing through God who strengthens us.
 Amen.